Dr. Brian S. Seaman, DC, FRCCSS(C), FICC

 Dr. Seaman has volunteered at numerous sporting events at the provincial, national and international level.

-Dr. Seaman was recently appointed as the Chair of the Medical Committee for the 2011 Canada Winter Games (Halifax).He was a past Chairman for the Sports Medicine Committee for the National Karate Association (Canada) and volunteered at six national championships.
+He has been a past Chairman for the Sports Medicine Committee for the National Karate Association (Canada) and volunteered at six national championships.

 Dr. Seaman is a member of the Federation International Chiropratique Sportive (FICS), the Chair of the Council of Chiropractic Sports Sciences (Nova Scotia) and a Board member of the Sports Medicine Council of Nova Scotia.